kubeshop/testkube-docs/docs/articles/deploying-from-private-registries.md

 # Using Global Parameters in Testkube Helm Charts

-Currently it is possible to use `global` setting for `imageRegistry`, `imagePullSecrets`, `labels`, `containerSecurityContext`, `podSecurityContext` for both Enterprise (Control Plane) and Agent charts.
+Currently it is possible to use `global` setting for `imageRegistry`, `imagePullSecrets`, `labels`, `containerSecurityContext`, `podSecurityContext` for both Control Plane and Agent charts.
 The list may extend so please check `global` section of  `values.yaml` file in the charts.

 ### Caveats

-Please note that currently there is a discrepancy in providing `imagePullSecrets` for Testkube Enterprise and Agent charts.
+Please note that currently there is a discrepancy in providing `imagePullSecrets` for Testkube Control Plane and Agent charts.

-Example of using `imagePullSecrets` for Testkube Enterprise helm chart:
+Example of using `imagePullSecrets` for Testkube Control Plane helm chart:
 ```yaml
 global:
   imagePullSecrets: